camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/04-workmanager.html.md

 ---

-title: 'Configure a WorkManager to be used by the camunda BPM platform jobexecutor'
+title: 'Configure a WorkManager to be used by the Camunda BPM platform jobexecutor'
 shortTitle: 'Configure a WorkManager'
 category: 'BPM Platform'

 ---

-This section explains how you can use the WebSphere Integrated Solutions Console to configure a work manager to be used by the camunda BPM platform jobexecutor.
+This section explains how you can use the WebSphere Integrated Solutions Console to configure a work manager to be used by the Camunda BPM platform jobexecutor.
 It is recommended to check the [manual of the application server](http://www-01.ibm.com/software/webservers/appserv/was/library/) for additional details.

 Go to **Resources / Asynchronous Bean / Work Managers** and select the appropriate scope, for example: <code>Cell=<some_id></code>
 Create a new work manager in the scope using the Button **New...**.